bskinn/pent/doc/source/tutorial.rst

 loading it into a Python string, to be sure there aren't, say, a bunch of unprintable characters floating around and fouling the regex matches.

-This tutorial lays out some approaches to the process of constructing |Parser|\ s for real-world datasets, hopefully allowing new users to get quickly up to speed building their own |Parser|\ s.
+This tutorial lays out some approaches to constructing |Parser|\ s for real-world datasets, with the goal of enabling new users to get quickly up to speed building their own |Parser|\ s.
 For more information about the specifics of the grammar of the tokens used herein, see the :doc:`grammar`.